Wacom-Developer/personal-knowledge-library/README.md

 ## Access API

-The personal knowledge graph backend is implement as a multi-tenancy system.
+The personal knowledge graph backend is implemented as a multi-tenancy system.
-Thus, several tenants can be logically separated from each other and different organisations can build their one knowledge graph.
+Thus, several tenants can be logically separated from each other and different organizations can build their one knowledge graph.

 ![Tenant concept](https://github.com/Wacom-Developer/personal-knowledge-library/blob/main/assets/tenant-concept.png)

 In general, a tenant with their users, groups, and entities are logically separated.
-Physically the entities are store in the same instance of the Wacom Private Knowledge (WPK) backend database system.
+Physically, the entities are stored in the same instance of the Wacom Private Knowledge (WPK) backend database system.

-The user management is rather limited, each organisation must provide their own authentication service and user management.
+The user management is rather limited, each organization must provide their own authentication service and user management.
 The backend only has a reference of the user (*“shadow user”*) by an **external user id**.

-The management of tenants is limited to the system owner - Wacom -, as it requires a **tenant management API** key.
+The management of tenants is limited to the system owner —Wacom —, as it requires a **tenant management API** key.
 While users for each tenant can be created by the owner of the **Tenant API Key**.
 You will receive this token from the system owner after the creation of the tenant.

-> :warning: Store the **Tenant API Key** in a secure key store, as attackers can use the key to harm your system.
+> :warning: Stores the **Tenant API Key** in a secure key store, as attackers can use the key to harm your system.

-The **Tenant API Key** should be only used by your authentication service to create shadow users and to login your user into the WPK backend.
+The **Tenant API Key** should be only used by your authentication service to create shadow users and to log in your user into the WPK backend.
 After a successful user login, you will receive a token which can be used by the user to create, update, or delete entities and relations.

 The following illustration summarizes the flows for creation of tenant and users:

 ![Tenant and user creation](https://github.com/Wacom-Developer/personal-knowledge-library/blob/main/assets/tenant-user-creation.png)

-The organisation itself needs to implement their own authentication service which:
+The organization itself needs to implement their own authentication service which:

 - handles the users and their passwords,
 - controls the personal data of the users,